grafana/developer-advocacy/projects/Talks/Intersectionality in tech.md

 - How is it related to tech?
 (5 mins)
     - Intersection of systems thinking and tech (Nicole)
     - Intersection of testing, empathy, and inclusivity (Marie)
 - How is it related to Developer Advocacy?
-(5 mins)
+(5)
     - What is DevRel?
 (Nicole)
     - Intersection of developer advocacy and diversity (connecting to different communities) (Marie)
-        - We become diverse representatives (Nicole)
         - We model the change we want to see (Marie)
             - Lack of role models when we were starting out
+        - We become diverse representatives (Nicole)
 - What can you do to help?
 (3 mins)
     - As a member of a minority group, support other groups.
 (Marie)
     - Be curious (Nicole)